-NCBI Missoula (National Coalition Building Institute), a 501(c) 3 non-profit organization, began in 1998 as a volunteer-run organization.
-Currently, NCBI has six staff, three interns, eight Board members, and more than 60 active volunteer trainers.
+The National Coalition Building Institute (NCBI) of Missoula, a 501(c) 3 non-profit organization, began in 1998 as a volunteer-run organization.
+Currently, NCBI has six staff, three interns, nine Board members, and more than 60 active volunteer trainers.
 NCBI is a chapter of NCBI International.
 While each chapter is independently responsible for its financial viability, the international network of over 60 chapters shares methodology, curriculum and best practices.

 Want to learn more?
 Click the pictures to the left.